 - Trail Distance: 11.6 miles

 - Location: Pace Bend Park

 If you are looking for a longer hike, head over to Pace Bend Park.
-This 11 mile hiking trail is a favorite for hiking in San Antonio and Austin, and will take you through wooded, gravel paths inside a sharp bend of the Colorado River.
+This 11.6 mile hiking trail is a favorite for hiking in San Antonio and Austin, and will take you through wooded, gravel paths inside a sharp bend of the Colorado River.
 Bring a swimsuit!
-Hikers can take the trek through the main trail of the park and afterwards dive into the Colorado River from the rocky cliffs.
+Hikers can trek through the park’s main trail and afterwards dive into the Colorado River from the rocky cliffs.
 The trail itself is mostly shaded and won’t afford you many views of the river, but you can take a short detour and camp on the cliffs overlooking the river.

 Tinaja and Dogleg Canyon Loop

 Although it’s further away from San Antonio, Colorado Bend State Park is a gorgeous 5,000 acre park located in prime Texas hill country.
 Tinaja and Dogleg Canyon Loop is a challenging trail that’ll take you up and down rocky hills overlooking the Colorado River.
 You’ll hike down near the river and get breathtaking views of the water.
 Along the path you’ll also see the entrance to Gorman Cave, but it’s unfortunately closed to the public.
 Armadillos are frequent visitors on the trail so get your phones and cameras ready.
 This is a great hike near San Antonio that offers lots of solitude.